website2023/website2023/index.md

 layout: page
 ---

-Double Bagel Games is a small mobile games studio in Toronto, Ontario.
+Double Bagel Games is a small mobile games studio in Toronto, Canada.
 We are currently in development on a number of small mobile games that we look forward to sharing with you in 2023.
 Stay tuned!